Parkinson's disease may not greatly disrupt your life. But for most people, the

 disease becomes more disabling over time.
 Home treatment can help you adjust as

-the disease progresses and help you stay independent for as long as possible.
+time goes on and help you stay independent for as long as possible.

-Dealing with sexual function problems.
+Deal with sexual function problems.

 Talk to your doctor about your specific issues.
 He or she may be